ad-freiburg/elevant/docs/link_benchmark_articles.md

         itsrdf:taIdentRef <https://en.wikipedia.org/wiki/Brad_Pitt> .

 - Entity identifiers can be either from Wikidata or from Wikipedia.
-- `<path_to_linking_results>` can be the path to a single NIF file that contains all benchmark articles and the produced links or the path to a directory that contains multiple such NIF files.
+- `<path_to_linking_results>` can be the path to a single NIF file that contains all benchmark articles and the predicted links or the path to a directory that contains multiple such NIF files.

 #### Linking Results in a Simple JSONL Format